Table of Contents

 representing a value as a Maybe String.
 If we use

 present.
-If we wrap a string in Just
+If we wrap a string in Just, then there

 was a value.
 Using Maybe lets us distinguish